-Preliminary statistics* indicate that seven people died in six separate crashes on Kentucky roadways from Monday, April 23, through Sunday, April 29, 2012.
+FRANKFORT – Preliminary statistics indicate that eight people died in eight separate crashes on Kentucky’s roadways from Monday, Aug, 13 through Sunday, Aug.
+19, 2012.

-Through April 29, 2012, preliminary statistics* indicate that 197 people have lost their lives on Kentucky roadways during 2012.
-This is 7 fatalities less than reported for the same time period in 2011.
-There have been 166 motor vehicle fatalities and 99 of those victims were not wearing seat belts.
-Twenty-one of those crashes involved a commercial motor vehicle.
-Twelve crashes involved a motorcycle and eight victims were not wearing helmets.
-Two crashes involved an ATV and one victim was not wearing a helmet.
-Sixteen crashes involved a pedestrian and one involved a bicycle.
-Thirty-one deaths have resulted from crashes involving the suspected use of alcohol.
+Through Aug.
+19, preliminary statistics* indicate that 460 people have lost their lives on Kentucky roadways during 2012.
+This is 16 more than reported for this time period in 2011.
+Of the 363 motor vehicle fatalities, 206 victims were not wearing seat belts.
+Of the 54 motorcycle fatalities, 27 were not wearing a helmet.
+Three of the four ATV fatalities were not wearing a helmet.
+Thirty-six pedestrians, one scooter/moped rider and two bicycle riders have been killed.
+A total of 74 fatalities have resulted from crashes involving the suspected use of alcohol.

 Citizens can contribute to highway safety by reporting erratic drivers to the Kentucky State Police toll-free at 1-800-222-5555.
 Callers will remain anonymous and should give a description of the vehicle, location, direction of travel and license number if possible.